-Jeffrey Morris litigates a wide array of business and employment disputes.
-Mr. Morris's practice areas include
+Jeffrey Morris litigated a wide array of business and employment disputes.
+Mr. Morris's practice areas included:

 - Non-compete Litigation – extensive experience litigating employment non-competition agreement claims.
 He has litigated such claims on behalf of a wide variety of employers, including temporary help agencies, insurance brokers, securities brokers, medical device manufacturers, business forms distributors, electronics component manufacturers, wholesale food brokers, paper manufacturers, phone system distributors, and cheese makers.